MicrosoftDocs/appcenter-docs/docs/sdk/distribute/unity.md

 1. Create your app in the App Center Portal if you haven't already.
 1. Create a new distribution group and give it a name.
 1. Add yourself (or all people who you want to include on your test of the in-app update feature).
 Use a new or throw-away email address for this step, one not already used with this app.
-This will ensure that your experience is close to the experience of your real testers.
+This ensures that your experience is close to the experience of your real testers.
 1. Create a new build of your app that includes **App Center Distribute** and contains the setup logic as described below.
 If the group is private, don't forget to set the private in-app update track before start using the [`UpdateTrack` property](#use-private-distribution-group).
 1. Click on the **Distribute new release** button in the portal and upload your build of the app.
 1. Once the upload has finished, click **Next** and select the **Distribution group** that you previously created as the **Destination** of that app distribution.